compmeist/simple_js_cache/README.md

 -  May not be production ready -> suggest a fix it if you find something

 ## Obscure Caveats
--  Does not check for duplicates, if you try to use objects as keys (since the objects may have different memory instances)
+-  Does not check for duplicates, there will be unexpected behavior if you try to use objects as keys (since the objects may have different memory instances)

 ## Basic Functions and Possible Usage
 -  testCacheStorageP